Kansas Territory: Election of Territorial Legislature

-On March 30, 1855, "Border Ruffians" from Missouri entered Kansas during the territory's first legislative election and voted in a pro-slavery Territorial Legislature.
+The territory's first legislative election was held on March 30, 1855.
+Thousands of armed "Border Ruffians" from Missouri entered Kansas that day, took over the polling places, and fraudulently voted in a pro-slavery Territorial Legislature.
 Antislavery candidates prevailed in one election district, the future Riley County.

 The first session of the legislature was held in Pawnee, Kansas (within the boundary of modern-day Fort Riley), at the request of Governor Reeder.
 The two-story stone building still stands and is open to the public, as the First Territorial Capitol of Kansas.
-The building remained as the seat of the legislature for five days from July 2–6, 1855, then moved nearer Missouri to the Shawnee Methodist Mission.
+The building remained as the seat of the legislature for five days from July 2–6, 1855, then moved to the Shawnee Methodist Mission, nearer Missouri.

 In the election of 1857, free-staters out-voted the pro-slavery settlers in the Territory, which meant that the Territorial Legislature fell into free-state hands.
 Then, on October 4, 1859, the Wyandotte Constitution was approved in a referendum by a vote of 10,421 to 5,530, and after its approval by the U.S. Congress, Kansas was admitted as a free state on January 29, 1861, shortly after the Southern legislators, who would never have permitted a new free state, had walked out.
 The last legislative act of the Territorial Legislature was the approval of the charter for the College of the Sisters of Bethany.
 This was February 2, 1861—four days after James Buchanan signed the act of Congress that officially brought Kansas into the Union.